School of Social Work resources

 Scholarship availability and application deadlines are announced by email to students via their VCU email address.

 Yearlong graduate research assistantship positions provide stipend and tuition assistance to incoming full-time M.S.W. students.
 These highly competitive positions include a rewarding and educational service component.
 Previous assistantships have provided students the opportunity to engage in faculty-led research and develop faculty mentoring relationships.

-The Child Welfare Stipend Program is a partnership between the Virginia Department of Social Services and four state universities within Virginia including Virginia Commonwealth University.
+The Child Welfare Stipend Program is a partnership between the Virginia Department of Social Services and five state universities within Virginia including Virginia Commonwealth University.
 This specialized training program, funded through title IV-E of the Social Security Act, prepares social work students for a career in child welfare.
 M.S.W. students accepted into this program receive a $10,000 stipend per academic year.
 In exchange for the stipend and extensive child welfare training, the stipend recipient must commit to work at a local department of social services within the Commonwealth of Virginia, in foster care or adoption, one calendar year for each academic year the stipend was received.

 More information about the Child Welfare Stipend Program is available online.